ansys/pyhps/doc/source/examples/ex_motorbike_frame.rst

 for Design Optimization of a Tubular Steel Trellis Motorbike-Frame", 2003 by U. M. Fasel, O. Koenig, M. Wintermantel and P. Ermanni.

-.. only:: builder_html

-     You can download the :download:`ZIP file <../../../build/mapdl_motorbike_frame.zip>` for the MAPDL motorbike frame example and use a tool such as 7-Zip to extract the files.

 Here is the ``project_setup.py`` script for this example:

 .. literalinclude:: ../../../examples/mapdl_motorbike_frame/project_setup.py
     :language: python
     :lines: 23-
     :caption: project_setup.py

+Download the ZIP file for the MAPDL motorbike frame example and use a tool such as 7-Zip to extract the files.

+.. _bottom of this page:

+.. button-link:: ../_downloads/mapdl_motorbike_frame.zip
+    :color: black
+    :expand:

+    Download ZIP file